Elvis Costello: Writing

 Since the early 1980s, Costello has written about music for publications including Hot Press, Details, Mojo, (Note: Costello wrote articles for Mojo in 1994, 1998 (three articles), 1999, 2002 (two articles), and 2014.)
 Musician, NME, Rolling Stone, and Vanity Fair.
 He has also written several articles about football (soccer), as an avid and knowledgeable fan, for the Times of London.
-A Vanity Fair editor who worked with Costello said his "copy was clean, elegant, and ready to run".
+Jim Windolf, who worked with Costello, said his "copy was clean, elegant, and ready to run".

 Costello has written liner notes for releases by artists including Gram Parsons, the Fairfield Four, Dusty Springfield, Booker T. & the M.G.'s, Burt Bacharach, and Bill Frisell.
 He has written forewords to books by Geoff Emerick, Loretta Lynn, and Wanda Jackson.

 In 1993, Costello began reissuing his catalogue of albums from 1977 through 1986, on Rykodisc, and wrote detailed liner notes for each reissued album.
 Reviewers praised these liner notes as frank and charming.
 In 2001, he began a second round of reissues, this time of his catalogue from 1977 through 1996, on Rhino Entertainment, and wrote even more detailed liner notes.
 Goldmine said the Rhino liner notes brought "a wealth of insight into the songs and the creative process itself" and that "liner notes simply don't get any better than this".
 Pitchfork called them "truly fascinating".
 Several journalists noted that, at a total of 60,000 words, the Rhino liner notes amounted to a serialised memoir.
 In 2012, Slate magazine published a book review of the Rhino liner notes in which it called them "one of the best rock-star memoirs of the last decade".